haptork/easyLambda/_docs/13-benchmarks.md

 Time of execution is in seconds for different problems.
 Weak scaling is used for pi with number of trials given below the execution times.

 The following table shows benchmarks for logreg problem with more number of processes and bigger data sizes on a Linux cluster with Lustre file-system over RDMA.
 Over RDMA the wordcount with similar data takes less than 20 seconds for lowest number of processes viz.
 24 and reduces to around 10 seconds for 384 processes.
-The pi problem does not benefit from the file-system and show similar performance as in NFSv3 cluster.
+The pi problem does not benefit from the file-system and shows similar performance as in NFSv3 cluster.

 processes| 24 | 48 | 96 | 192| 384| data
 ------   |---------|----|----|-----